Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 Traveling further along led to the end of the road and the Mizen Head Visitor Center and Signal

-Station.
-In the car park is a large propeller from the SS Irada that sunk off of Mizen Head in 1908 during the building of the Mizen Head bridge.
+car park is a large propeller from the SS Irada that sunk off of Mizen Head in 1908 during the building of the Mizen Head bridge.
 The lighthouse keeper and builders help haul the survivors up the cliffs to safety.
 The propeller was salvaged in 1994 and installed in memory of the multiple wrecked ships in the area.
 The plaque explains the history.
-There are good views from the car park for the less adventurous who don’t wish to walk out to the Signal Station.
-The view immediately to the sea from the propeller is spectacular.
-The waves crash into the rocks below and shoot high into the air.
+There are good views from the

 The Mizen Head Visitor Center is small but interesting to walk through.
 It contains the